Deep Probabilistic Supervision for Image Classification: Experiments

 \subsubsection{Generalization}

 The main results are reported in Table \ref{tab:accuracy_comparison}.
-In all experiments, BSD improves test accuracy relative to both the baseline and related methods, surpassing conventional knowledge distillation and approaching ensemble performance.
+In all experiments, DPS improves test accuracy relative to both the baseline and related methods, surpassing conventional knowledge distillation and approaching ensemble performance.

 The performance gains are most pronounced on CIFAR-100 and TinyImageNet.
-For ResNet and DenseNet, BSD boosts accuracy by about 3 percentage points (pp) over the baseline and by more than 1 pp over the strongest related methods on both datasets.
-In contrast, on CIFAR-10, where baseline performance is already high, the improvements are more modest.
+For ResNet and DenseNet, DPS boosts accuracy by about 3 percentage points (pp) over the baseline and by more than 1 pp over the best-performing related methods on both datasets.
+On CIFAR-10, where baseline performance is high, the improvements are more modest.
 Similarly, for ViT-B/16, we observe small but consistent gains across all datasets.
-The trend continues on ImageNet, where BSD improves accuracy by roughly 1 pp over the baseline and 0.5 pp over the best-performing related method, indicating that it also scales effectively to more complex datasets.
+On ImageNet, DPS improves accuracy for ResNet-152 by about 1.5 and 0.7 pp, and for DenseNet-264 by about 2.2 and 1.0 pp, over the baseline and best-performing related method, respectively.